-Alex Gibson is a UK-based diving instructor who has trained with PADI and BSAC (The British Sub-Aqua Club).
-He enjoys diving wherever and whenever he manages to get away with it.
-He has dived around the world including in Europe, the Red Sea, Caribbean, Thailand, Indonesia, Australia and New Zealand.
+Alex is a qualified diving instructor, having trained with PADI and BSAC (The British Sub-Aqua Club) although not currently practising.
+He enjoys diving wherever and whenever he manages to get away with it, which to date includes Europe, the Red Sea, Caribbean, Thailand, Indonesia, Australia and New Zealand.

-As a keen underwater photographer, although so far not up to the very high standards of Dived Up authors!
+As a keen underwater photographer, he hasn’t quite reached the impressive standards of most Dived Up authors and contributors.
 Despite that, he keeps trying and is a member of the British Society of Underwater Photographers.